Lauriat/funct/README.md

 [Documentation](https://Lauriat.github.io/funct/Array.html)

-Funct.Array is available on PyPi and can be installed with pip
+funct.Array is available on PyPi and can be installed with pip
 ```
 $ pip install funct
 ```